 Geese are also threatened by lead shot poisoning.

 Lead shotgun pellets build up heavy metal in the water and in animals that live in those waters.
 Magpie geese use the pellets to grind their food.

 If you're hunting, you should use non-toxic shotgun pellets.

 You also need a permit to hunt magpie geese.

 Magpie geese can be a pest to crops as they can eat seeds, fruits and young plants.

 They can also damage plants by trampling them.

-To help conserve the magpie goose in the NT, the government is aiming to do all of the following:
+To help conserve the magpie goose in the NT, the NT Government is aiming to: